The four middle schoolers whose verbal abuse of bus monitor Karen Klein caused worldwide outrage have been suspended from school for a year.

-"I think it's a little overboard, but I'm not going to fight it, that's for sure," said Karen Klein, bus monitor.
+Karen Klein commented on the suspension, saying, "I think it's a little overboard, but I'm not gonna fight it, that's for sure."

-"I was happy, it satisfies me, I definitely think it was because of the media attention.
+"I was happy, it satisfies me.
+I definitely think it was because of the media attention.
 If the boys didn't take the video, no one would have known.
 I'm glad I didn't tell the driver to stop the bus.
-I'm glad it happened because it's not just these kids," explained Klein.
+I'm glad it happened, because it's not just these kids," Karen Klein said.

-"I would have them research, contribute to anti-bullying, anti-violence, do a presentation in front of the whole school about what they did.
-They have to learn something, otherwise punishment does nothing," said Siderov.
+Max Sidorov, creator of the indiegogo.com charity event for Karen Klein said, "I would have them research, contribute to anti bullying, anti-violence...do a presentation in front of the whole school about what they did.
+They have to learn something, otherwise punishment does nothing."